LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB.md

 Today you will be creating your first ASP.NET Core MVC web application.
 Provided is a csv file of all the "Time" Persons of the year from 1927 - 2016.
 Create a web app that will allow a user to put in a span of 2 different years, and a list of all the winners will be returned.

+Your web app should originate from an empty Web App template, with all controllers and views manually created, do not scaffold.

 ## Website Components
 Your MVC Web Application should contain the following: